amslemp/Machine_Learning/Analysis of Responses (NLP)/README.md

 ## Latent Dirichlet Allocation Model (LDA)

 This model is an unsupervised learning algorithm that helps identify topics present across the corpus.
-IF responses to certain question categories consistently cluster around unrelated topics, it might be an indication that the question is not well understood.
+If responses to certain question categories consistently cluster around unrelated topics, it might be an indication that the question is not well understood.
 This model is more robust as it calculates a coherence score to determine the semantic similarity between high scoring words within each question category, which provides a metric for understanding how important and interpretable certain topics are.
 Here also, the number of topics before the max coherency score is attained might inform us about how well understood a question category is.
 If the max coherency score occurs after three clusters of topics, it might be an indication that the qeustion is not well understood.

 # Results